Panama City, Panama

-The honest guide to moving to Panama as a gay expat
+The honest guide to moving to Panama — written by gay expats, read by everyone

 The honest take

 We won’t tell you what you want to hear.
-We’ll tell you what you need to know — including both sides.
+We’ll tell you what you need to know — including the parts that other sites skip over because they’re inconvenient.

 What Panama genuinely offers